andrebassi/aws-infra-operator/docs/docusaurus/docs/introduction.md

 ---
 title: 'Introduction'
-description: 'Manage AWS infrastructure directly from Kubernetes with Infra Operator'
+description: 'Manage AWS infrastructure as Kubernetes operator or standalone CLI'
 slug: /
 sidebar_position: 1
 ---

-Manage AWS resources directly from Kubernetes using Custom Resources and GitOps.
+Manage AWS resources using Kubernetes CRDs/GitOps or standalone CLI.

 ## What is Infra Operator?

+**Infra Operator** is a production-ready tool for managing AWS infrastructure resources.
+It can run in two modes:

+- **Kubernetes Operator**: Manage AWS resources using CRDs, kubectl, and GitOps (ArgoCD, Flux)
+- **Standalone CLI**: Manage AWS resources directly from command line, without Kubernetes

-**Infra Operator** is a Kubernetes operator that allows you to provision and manage AWS resources using Custom Resource Definitions (CRDs).
-Instead of using separate tools like Terraform or CloudFormation, you can manage your AWS infrastructure using `kubectl` and GitOps tools like ArgoCD.
+Instead of using separate tools like Terraform or CloudFormation, you can manage your AWS infrastructure using familiar YAML manifests.

 ### Key Benefits